jackfsuia/Vecparser/README.md

     end
 end
 ```
-but, this loop can work:
+but, this loop below that has one non if-block can work:

 ```matlab
 for n1=1:N1